openSUSE/news-o-o/_posts/2011-07-02-opensuse-weekly-news-issue-182-is-out.markdown

 **systemd**

-Frederic has proposed a [Road to systemd for
+Frederic has proposed a â€œ[Road to systemd for
-          openSUSE 12.1³](http://lists.opensuse.org/opensuse-factory/2011-06/msg00210.html).
-Systemd is a replacement of the SysVinit scripts that we have been using and improving in the past with many new “ including some controversial “ ideas.
+          openSUSE 12.1â€³](http://lists.opensuse.org/opensuse-factory/2011-06/msg00210.html).
+Systemd is a replacement of the SysVinit scripts that we have been using and improving in the past with many new â€“ including some controversial â€“ ideas.
 Check his blog post for additional references about systemd.
 The majority of the distributions are moving to systemd as well and standarizing on it, will allow to share some more code and development in this area.

-We™re now in phase 1 “ which means: Get systemd running as an option.
+Weâ€™re now in phase 1 â€“ which means: Get systemd running as an option.
 Once this is
         working satisfactory, we can switch the default (phase 2) and decide what to do with SysVinit support.